 Production crews must clean the location at the end of each filming day and ensure that the area is returned to its original condition.

-If exceptions are required, the production company must get approval from the Toronto’s Film, Television & Digital Media Office (hereafter referred to as the “film office”) or make arrangements with an operating Division of the City.
+If exceptions are required, the production company must get approval from Toronto’s Film, Television & Digital Media Office (hereafter referred to as the “Film Office”) or make arrangements with an operating Division of the City.
 This must be noted on the permit and the production company will be billed accordingly.
 Materials and debris are not to be washed into catch basins.
 Productions are encouraged to avoid single-use and disposable materials on location, where possible, and should follow the City of Toronto’s regulations and best practices for waste diversion.

 On garbage, recycle and wet waste pick-up days, please be courteous in neighbourhoods where you are filming.
 If filming or parking of your production vehicles blocks the view of waste receptacles on garbage, recycle or wet waste pick-up days in the area, please assist with the collection.